 When libraries offer gaming programs, there’s often a very favorable response, but how do you go about getting started?
 You’ll need to know which games are the best, how to attract gamers, and so much more.
-There are many tips, resources, and tools that will help you figure out everything you need to know, and we’ve profiled them here.
+There are many tips, resources, and tools that will help you figure out everything you need to know.
+Instead of contacting someone who has completed a game design program, we’ve profiled them here.

 Follow these tips for a fun and smooth-running gaming experience in your library.

 - Offer games that require research: Games that offer research as a main part of game play, whether it’s in hard copy books, wikis, or all over the Internet, are valuable library learning tools.

 - Use games that support curriculum: Introduce games that support a theme, such as Ticket to Ride for train travel, and the Wii’s Trauma Center for medicine.

 - Consider classic games: Bringing classic games to the library offers something most patrons can’t find at home.
 They are often found fairly cheap or donated.

 - Thoughts on Gaming: This article offers some invaluable thoughts on gaming use.